plunzish/plunzish-PixMoji/README.md

 <h1 align="center">
   <img src="https://i.imgur.com/c3B5oup.png" width="340" height="131" style="border-radius: 50%;"/>
   <br />
   Modern pixel art emojis, free to use for everyone.
-Just clone repo, or download as zip.
+Just clone repository, or download as zip.
 </h1>

 > Info: This project may, or may not be continued after all smiley emojis are finished.